acmattson3/handwriting-data/README.md

 # handwriting-data
-A way to gather, store, and retrieve handwriting data.
+A way to gather and provision handwriting data.

 ## Creating Data (complete)
 The data gathering portion involves a basic OpenCV drawing program used to collect pixel data of a user's pen strokes as they write.